tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 {: #dtls-retransmission title="DTLS Retransmission Example."}

-Once the client has transmitted the ClientHello message, it expects to see a HelloRetryRequest from the server.
-However, if the server's message is lost, the client knows that either the ClientHello or the HelloRetryRequest has been lost and retransmits.
+Once the client has transmitted the ClientHello message, it expects to see a HelloRetryRequest or a ServerHello from the server.
+However, if the server's message is lost, the client knows that either the ClientHello or the response from the server has been lost and retransmits.
 When the server receives the retransmission, it knows to retransmit.

 The server also maintains a retransmission timer and retransmits when